MaisyMofakhami/Car_brands_Text_Analysis/README.md

 - **Scikit-learn**: Used for dimensionality reduction (MDS) and clustering to identify brand relationships.
 - **NetworkX**: Analyzed and visualized brand-attribute co-occurrence networks.
 - **SciPy**: Statistical calculations for advanced association measures like lift.
-- **Jupyter Notebook**: Interactive environment for running and documenting the analysis.